hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 | CROSS JOIN | -- | `crossJoin(t)` | `CROSS JOIN t` |
 | UNION JOIN | -- | `unionJoin(t)` | `UNION JOIN t` |

 **Note**: Literal table expression, table functions, lateral joins, and aliasing table expression are not yet supported.

-**Note**: The equivalent SQL Syntax may vary from database to database, and LiveSQL adapts it automatically.
+**Note**: The equivalent SQL Syntax may vary from database to database, and LiveSQL adapts it accordingly behind the scenes.